JackHey99/Project-0/README.md

 Final version of the code can be found at the following file path: src/main.cpp

 **Improvements**
 Some possible future improvements for this project could be to create a graphical user interface, GUI that returns the flicker threshold in a more user friendly and simpler form than the serial monitor command window.
 If a GUI is created the potentiometer could be removed and replaced with a flick control button within the GUI.
 This would give the user greater control in the frequency adjustment as the increments can be much finer with an increased resolution.
-The increased resolution will allow the user to adjust the frequanct
+The increased control and resolution will allow the user to adjust the frequency to their exact flick threshold giving a more accurate result.

 ## Conclusion